The-Dumb-Dodo/TDD-proyect/README.md

-# Wild-Escape
+# TDD

-Wild-Escape is an interactive platform that combines gaming, education, and real-world impact to make wildlife conservation accessible to everyone.
+TDD(The Dumb Dodo) is an interactive platform that combines gaming, education, and real-world impact to make wildlife conservation accessible to everyone.
 It serves as a centralized hub for wildlife conservation, allowing users to create, explore, and engage with virtual islands and creatures.

+- **Click here to try it out:** [TDD](https://tdd-proyect-dark-frog-7382.fly.dev/)

 ## 🛠 Technologies Used